Common Horse Colors, Patterns & Markings Explained (with pictures)

 Given the fact that there are only four basic horse colors (black, bay, brown, and sorrel or chestnut), along with the non-pigmented color of gray you might be surprised to know that there is an almost endless variety of horse colors.
 The reason for this is the presence of different genes in a variety of different combinations.

-These genes, sometimes referred to as dilution genes, can turn a black horse into a smoky cream colored one or a bay horse into an almost orange looking one.
-That said though there are 12 common horse colors along with a further 12 rarer colors.
-In this article, I’ll cover the 12 most common colors.
+These genes, sometimes referred to as dilution genes, can turn a black horse into a smoky cream-colored one or a bay horse into an almost orange-looking one.
+That said though, there are 12 common horse colors and another 12 rarer colors.
+In this article, I’ll cover the 12 most common colors, but in this other article on this site, I cover the 12 rare horse colors in detail.

 Base colors